The Utility of Feature Reuse: Transfer Learning in Data-Starved Regimes: Application Domain and its Data Regime

 \section{Application Domain and its Data Regime}

-Our application domain pertains to the classification of sensor images that may contain specific types of military hardware.
-For this analysis, we used a specialized hardware called transporter erector launcher (TEL) as a target class; our goal was to train classifiers to detect the presence of TELs in images.
-Our labeled data set contained 100 images of TELs, which we split into \emph{train/val/test} sets using a 60/20/20 ratio.
-We also collected a set of open source images as an OOD set used to evaluate the effectiveness of TL under possible covariate shift.
-Six convolutional neural network (CNN) models implemented in PyTorch and trained on ImageNet were used in this experiment (see Figure~\ref{tab:transfer_learning}).
-We note that reported results had no hyperparameter optimization or K-fold validation, as our goal was to investigate the relationship of feature reuse and overparameterization in data-starved regimes.
+Our application domain pertains to the classification of images that may contain specific types of military hardware.
+For this analysis, we focused on a specialized hardware called transporter erector launcher (TEL), a type of military hardware used to transport and launch missiles, as a target class; our goal was to train classifiers to detect the presence of TELs in images.
+We are restricted to a small number of labeled samples due to the novelty of the class.
+Our labeled data set contained 100 images of TELs and 130 images where there was no TEL, which we split into \emph{train/val/test} sets using a 60/20/20 ratio.
+We also collected a set of open-source images as an OOD set used to evaluate the effectiveness of TL under possible covariate shift\footnote{Covariate shift means the distribution of input data shifts between the training environment and live environment.}.
+The OOD set contained 31 images of TELs and 34 images where there was no TEL.